MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-enable-calls.md

 ms.reviewer: v-bholmes
 ---

-# Enable or disable calling in a Dynamics 365 Guides environment
+# Enable or disable calling (Preview) in a Dynamics 365 Guides environment

 As of the November 2021 release of Dynamics 365 Guides, calling is enabled by default.
 When calling is enabled, a Microsoft Dynamics 365 Guides HoloLens user can make a one-to-one call to a remote collaborator.
 The remote collaborator can join the call using the Microsoft Teams desktop app or the mobile app.
 During the call, the remote collaborator can see everything seen by the Dynamics 365 Guides user, including holograms and the real world behind the holograms.